vinayprabhu/hate_scaling/README.md

-# hate_scaling
+# Introduction
-Repository associated with the paper
+Repository associated with the paper "ON HATE SCALING LAWS FOR DATA-SWAMPS"